 Non-contraceptive health benefits associated with CHC use

-- Use of CHC can reduce heavy menstrual bleeding (HMB) and menstrual pain and improve acne
+- Use of CHC can reduce heavy menstrual bleeding and menstrual pain, and improve acne

-- Use of CHC may be beneficial for women with premenstrual syndrome (PMS) symptoms
+- Use of CHC may be beneficial for women with premenstrual syndrome symptoms

-- CHC can be used for management of acne, hirsutism and menstrual irregularities associated with polycystic ovary syndrome (PCOS)
+- CHC can be used for the management of acne, hirsutism, and menstrual irregularities associated with polycystic ovary syndrome

 Health risks associated with CHC use

-Venous thromboembolism (VTE) (including deep vein thrombosis and pulmonary embolism)
+Venous thromboembolism (including deep vein thrombosis and pulmonary embolism)

-- Current use of CHC is associated with increased risk of VTE; some CHC formulations are associated with a greater risk of VTE than others, dependent on progestogen type and estrogen dose
+- Current use of CHC is associated with an increased risk of venous thromboembolism (VTE); some CHC formulations are associated with a greater risk of VTE than others, dependent on progestogen type and oestrogen dose.

-- Women should be advised that use of CHC is associated with an increased risk of VTE, but the absolute risk of VTE for an individual CHC user remains very small
+- Women should be advised that the use of CHC is associated with an increased risk of VTE, but the absolute risk of VTE for an individual CHC user remains very small.

 Arterial thromboembolic disease

-- Current use of CHC is associated with a very small increased risk of myocardial infarction (MI) and ischaemic stroke that appears to be greater with higher doses of estrogen in COC
+- Current use of CHC is associated with a very small increased risk of myocardial infarction (MI) and ischaemic stroke that appears to be greater with higher doses of oestrogen in COC.

 - Women should be informed that current use of CHC is associated with an increased risk of MI and ischaemic stroke but that that these events are still extremely uncommon in CHC users